 For an outside mount you will want to make sure you get the blinds wide enough and long enough to completely cover the window’s opening.
 See the blue arrows below.

 Before you decide that you don’t need lining, I urge you tape your fabric up in the window and make sure that you are happy with the amount of light that comes through.
-It can save you both time and money not to line your shades, but they might look like you expect.
-In 95% of the cases, lined roman shades have a more finished and full look.
+It can save you both time and money not to line your shades, but they might not look like you expect.
+In 95% of the cases, lined roman shades have a more finished, high quality and full look.

 Bamboo shades are a great budget friendly option, if you want light filtering shades.
 I used them in my dining room with drapes.
-As you can see, they let plenty of light in.
+As you can see, they let in plenty natural light.

 If you decide to go this route, Overstock has some great choices including these shades used in the photo above.
 They are cordless, they come in many sizes and colors and are very easy to install.

-If you think you want roman shades but you’ve heard they are expensive, there are affordable options.
+If you think you want roman shades but you’ve heard they are expensive, there are affordable options that will still give you that designer look.
 There are sellers on Etsy that don’t charge an arm and a leg.
 There are also two DIY options that don’t involve sewing.